Chargeback fraud is essentially the equivalent of shoplifting in the world of online shopping.

 Chargebacks are meant to allow the customer’s issuing bank to return funds from illegitimate transactions back to the customer’s bank account if there is sufficient reason to do so.
 However, if a customer takes advantage of the chargeback protections deliberately so they can benefit financially, then they are committing chargeback fraud.
 It’s important to note that customers may file a chargeback due to confusion or forgetfulness and that these instances of legitimate customer disputes are considered friendly fraud, not chargeback fraud because the customer doesn’t have any malicious intent.

 Chargeback fraudsters may claim that the purchased item or service was not delivered, that the merchant didn’t cancel their recurring bill cycle, or that they did not authorize the original transaction.
-Unfortunately, it’s been observed that consumers may engage in further chargeback fraud after they file a legitimate chargeback and realize how easy it can be to get away with.
+Unfortunately, it’s been observed that consumers may engage in further chargeback fraud after they file a legitimate chargeback and realize how easy it can be to get away with it.

 How Do I Protect Myself?